johndoe31415/cyberblades/README.md

     documented.
 Works like a charm, thanks!

 ## What's with the name?
-Once my wife couldn't remember the name of BeatSaber and called it "CyberBlades".
+One time my wife couldn't remember the name of BeatSaber and called it "CyberBlades".
 I love the name and we use it all the time now as an inside joke.
 So now CyberBlades is something "official" :-)

 ## Used other work
   - Font "Beon" by Bastien Sozeau (contact@sozoo.fr) used in accordance with the SIL OPEN FONT LICENSE Version 1.1
+  - Font "Instruction" by Neale Davidson/Pixel Sagas (jaynz@pixelsagas.com)
+    used in accordance with the Pixel Sagas Freeware Fonts EULA and Software Inclusion Agreement.

 ## License
 GNU GPL-3 for all of my code, external dependencies under their respective